sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 docker container.
 Actually auto-restarting docker container is based on the process monitoring/notification framework.
-Specifically if the state of process changes for example from running to exited, an event notification `PROCESS_STATE_STOPPED` will be emitted by supervisord.
+Specifically if the state of process changes for example from running to exited, an event notification `PROCESS_STATE_EXITED` will be emitted by supervisord.
 This event will be received by event listener.
 The event listener determines if the process is critical process and whether it exited unexpectedly.
 If both of these conditions are true, the event listener will kill the supervisord process.
 Since supervisord